sebastian-naicker/find-array-duplicates/README.md

 </pre>

 ### Usage
-`duplicates` takes in 2 arguments `arr` and `property`. `arr {Array}` should be an Array containing a list of object of similar type.
+`duplicates` takes in 2 arguments `arr` and `property`. `arr {Array}` should be an Array containing a list of objects of a similar structure.
-`property {String}` is the property of which value is to be checked for duplications.
+`property {String}` is the property within the object structure that you would like to check for duplicate values.
 <pre lang="highlight">
 import duplicates from 'find-array-duplicated'

+duplicates(arr, 'property')

+// => { single, all, modify, map, filter, find }
 </pre>

 #### => single()